“Mirrorless cameras don’t need calibrating.”

 There are a (growing) number of manufacturers that support some sort of user focus adjustment on their cameras.

 - Nikon: Reikan FoCal fully supports the Nikon Z mirrorless lineup, so you can automatically calibrate your autofocus quickly and easily.

 - Olympus: the EM1 allows adjustment of every single focus point!

-- Panasonic: the brand new S5 Mark II had just brought phase-detect autofocus to the S5 line, and offers focus micro adjustment.
+- Pentax: the brand new S5 Mark II had just brought phase-detect autofocus to the S5 line, and offers focus micro adjustment.

-(Note: Reikan FoCal will allow file-mode calibration with the Olympus and Panasonic cameras, so you can use the analysis tools to check and calibrate your autofocus)
+(Note: Reikan FoCal will allow file-mode calibration with the Olympus and Pentax cameras, so you can use the analysis tools to check and calibrate your autofocus)

 There are some notable exceptions, however: Canon, Sony* and Fuji do not allow any form of user focus tuning on their mirrorless cameras.